Ultrastrong coupling probed by Coherent Population Transfer: Discussion

-In conclusion, we propose the dynamical detection of the USC regime of light-matter interaction.
-Using an ancillary atomic level as a probe, the opening of a USC-specific channel for population transfer is witnessed by the presence two-photons in the harmonic mode.
-This process, coherently amplified by STIRAP, marks a symmetry broken by USC leading to the violation of the conservation of $N$ induced by the counterrotating $g$ term in $H_R$ Eq.(\ref{eq:rabiH2}).
-Relying on coherent dynamics, the experiment we propose would be a benchmark for adiabatic quantum control of circuit QED architectures~\cite{ka:217-falci-fortphys-fqmt,ka:215-distefano-prb-cstirap} in the USC regime.
-STIRAP is known to be superior to other population transfer protocols in the $\Lambda$ scheme, as SEP~\citep{ka:213-stassisavasta-prl-USCSEP} or Raman oscillations~\citep{ka:214-huanglaw-pra-uscraman}.
-What makes it unique is the possibility to operate in Vee configuration, which is resilient to the presence of stray AA-mode couplings, inevitable in three-level USC solid state architectures.
-Flux qubits offer the largest $g/\omega_c > 1$ fabricated so far and also meet all the quantum hardware requirements for the experiment.
+In conclusion, we propose the dynamical detection of the USC regime of light-matter interaction using an ancillary atomic level as a probe.
+The opening of a USC-specific channel for population transfer is witnessed by detecting two-photons in the harmonic mode.
+This process, coherently amplified by STIRAP, marks the symmetry broken by the USC counterrotating $g$ term in $H_R$ Eq.(\ref{eq:rabiH2}), which determines the violation of the conservation of $N$ Relying on coherent dynamics, the experiment we propose would be a benchmark for adiabatic quantum control of circuit QED architectures~\cite{ka:217-falci-fortphys-fqmt,ka:215-distefano-prb-cstirap} in the USC regime.
+STIRAP is known to be superior to other protocols~\cite{kr:198-bergmann-rmp-stirap,kr:201-vitanov-advatmolopt,kr:217-vitanovbergmann-rmp} in the $\Lambda$ scheme, as SEP~\cite{ka:213-stassisavasta-prl-USCSEP} or Raman oscillations~\cite{ka:214-huanglaw-pra-uscraman}.
+What makes it unique is the possibility to operate in $V$-configuration, which is resilient to the presence of stray AA-mode couplings, inevitable in three-level USC solid state architectures.
+Flux qubits, offering the largest $g/\omega_c > 1$ fabricated so far, also meet all the quantum hardware requirements for the experiment.